dtonhofer/prolog_notes/swi_prolog_types/README.md

 false.
 ```

+See the notes on [Compound terms with zero arguments](https://eu.swi-prolog.org/pldoc/man?section=ext-compound-zero)

 ## Code implementing the datatype decision tree

 [This](code/tagging.pl) is Prolog code which follows the datatype tree above to "tag" the elements of a term.